Training Image Derivatives: Increased Accuracy and Universal Robustness: Problem formulation

 \subsection{Results}

-Since convolutional neural networks are not a necessity for image analysis \cite{tolstikhin_mlp-mixer_2021}, we will use multilayer perceptrons to maintain continuity with previous work \cite{avrutskiy_enhancing_2020}.
-To estimate the impact of network capacity, we will train 4 fully connected neural networks with the following layer configuration
+To maintain continuity with the previous study \cite{avrutskiy_enhancing_2020}, we use fully connected multilayer perceptrons.
+Convolutional neural networks, though ubiquitous for many image analysis tasks, are not strictly necessary \cite{tolstikhin_mlp-mixer_2021}.
+To estimate the impact of network capacity, we consider neural networks with the following layer configuration

 where $L=256$, $512$, $1024$, and $2048$.
-The total number of weights in millions is 0.6, 1.5, 4, and 12, respectively.
+These 4 networks will be referred to by their total number of weights in millions: 0.6, 1.5, 4, and 12, respectively.
 All hidden layers have activation function

-The output layer is linear.
+the output layer is linear.
 The weights are initialized with random values from the range $\pm2/\sqrt{\kappa}$, where $\kappa$ is the number of senders \cite{glorot_understanding_2010,he_delving_2015}.
 For the first matrix, this range is increased to $\pm10/\sqrt{1681}$ to compensate for the input distribution.
 Thresholds are initialized in the range $\left[-0.1,0.1\right]$.
 Training is done with ADAM \cite{kingma_adam_2014} using the default parameters $\beta_{1}=0.9$, $\beta_{2}=0.999$, $\epsilon=10^{-8}$.
 The training set is divided into 42 batches, the number of epochs is 2000.
 The initial learning rate $l=10^{-3}$ is reduced to $l=10^{-4}$ for the last 50 epochs.
-Training was performed on Tesla A10 using tf32 mode for matrix multiplications.
+Training was performed on Nvidia Tesla A10 using tf32 mode for matrix multiplications.

-Table $\text{\ref{tab:accuracy}}$ shows the results.
-The problem is not very demanding in terms of network capacity: the largest model is overfit and shows no improvement over the previous one.
-The number of iterations is also excessive, as the accuracy does not get much better after about 500 epochs.
-Larger networks and longer training will be more relevant in the following sections, here they are used for uniformity of results.
+Table $\text{\ref{tab:accuracy}}$ presents the results.
+The problem does not require significant network capacity: the largest model shows no improvement over the smaller one.
+The number of epochs is excessive, as accuracy shows little improvement beyond 500 epochs.
+However, larger networks and longer training will become essential in later sections; here, these settings are used to maintain consistency.